-Cornerstone Counseling Center of Chicago (CCCOC) provides exceptional counseling and personal development services to individuals all of all ages, couples, and families.
-CCCOC is a non-profit counseling center located in the diverse Near North neighborhood of Chicago; it was founded in 1971 as a ministry of the LaSalle Street church and has grown into an independent, full service mental health center.
+Cornerstone Counseling Center of Chicago (CCCOC) provides exceptional counseling and personal development services to individuals of all ages, couples, and families.
+CCCOC is a non-profit counseling center located in the diverse Near North neighborhood of Chicago; it was founded in 1971 as a ministry of the LaSalle Street Church and has grown into an independent, full service mental health center.
 All staff are committed to CCCOC’s mission, vision, and core tenets.

 Cornerstone empowers people to reach their spiritual, relational and emotional potential through exceptional counseling and personal development services.

 For all people to access tools to reach their maximum potential, because holistic well-being is the cornerstone of a thriving community

-- Practicing social justice through holistic therapy services
+- Practicing social justice through serving diverse and underprivileged communities

 - Cultural competence and cultural humility

 - The integration of faith and practice

 CCCOC is located just north of the Loop (Chicago’s downtown and business district), and sits between the historically Gold Coast area to the east and a mixed-income region to the west.
-There are currently four satellite offices: Grace Lutheran Church in River Forest, IL, a western suburb; Fellowship Missionary Baptist Church on the south side of Chicago; New Life Community Church in the Portage Park neighborhood; and First Evangelical Free Church on the north side of the city.
+There are currently three satellite offices: Grace Lutheran Church in River Forest, IL, a western suburb; Fellowship Missionary Baptist Church on the south side of Chicago; and First Evangelical Free Church on the north side of the city.
 All offices are accessible by public transportation and major highways.